9 Good Money Habits You Can Start Today to Build Real Wealth

 The first thing you should automate is paying yourself first – which means you transfer money into savings on a set period.
 You don’t “feel” the money moving out of your account and you don’t need to do anything, outside the initial setup, to save money on a regular basis.

-Synchrony Bank is a great option if you’re not already paying yourself first.
-They pay 1.55 percent (currently 22x the national average) and have no minimum balance requirement.
+CIT Bank is a great option if you’re not already paying yourself first.
+They pay 1.85 percent on their money market accounts (currently 15x the national average) and have a minimum opening balance requirement of just $100.
+Their money market account has the same FDIC protection as savings accounts, plus check writing privileges.

 There may be other financial areas of your life you can automate – and you should take advantage of every opportunity.
 Not only does it guarantee you won’t forget a payment or skip saving money one month, but it also frees up time to focus on other, more fun, things in your life.